Alektryon/tx/README.md

 https://mvupress.net/txconverter.html

 Duplicated here for informational purposes only.<BR>
-All credits go to the author.
+All credit goes to its author.